Checking in with ISSO as a new student or scholar (faculty, researcher or employee)

-- Within 15 days of your program start date
+- No later then 15 days after your academic program start date

-- We will send you an email prior to the start of class with instructions on how to schedule a check-in reservation in your initial term.
+- We will send you an email prior to the start of class with detailed instructions on how to complete Initial ISSO Check-in.

 - Immigration documents for any spouse and/or child(ren) who have accompanied you to the U.S. in a dependent visa status such as F-2 or J-2

 - Any documents issued to you upon your entry to the U.S